accre/Intel-Xeon-Phi/README.md

 nodes and will run programs across both the host (normal CPU) and the Phis simultaneously without much intervention from the user.

-In addition to these automatic offloading examples, there are also a few C programs demonstrating how to run programs either natively on a MIC card or by offloading certain tasks from the host to a MIC card.
+In addition to these automatic offloading examples, there are also a few C programs demonstrating how to run programs either natively on a MIC card or by explicitly offloading certain tasks from the host to a MIC card.
 These examples also contain Makefiles to aid in building the executables for these examples.
 See the directories labeled: